History of Bill Maher in Timeline

 2018: Real Time Renewal

-In 2018, HBO's renewal of the show Real Time with Bill Maher was extended through its 15th and 16th seasons.
+In 2016, HBO renewed Real Time through 2018, for its 15th and 16th seasons.

 Loading Video...

-August 2019: Economic Recession Comment
+August 2019: Statement on Economic Recession and Donald Trump

-January 25, 2020: 'New Rules' Segment on Trump's Refusal to Leave
+January 25, 2020: 'New Rules' segment on Trump's Refusal to Leave

-On January 25, 2020, Bill Maher dedicated a 'New Rules' end segment on Real Time with Bill Maher to the subject of Donald Trump's potential refusal to concede any loss in the 2020 United States presidential election.
+On January 25, 2020, Bill Maher dedicated a 'New Rules' end segment on Real Time with Bill Maher to the subject of Donald Trump's predicted refusal to concede any loss in the 2020 United States presidential election.

 Loading Video...

-April 2020: Criticism of Equating 'Wuhan Virus' with Racism
+April 2020: Criticism of Equating "Wuhan Virus" with Racism

 August 7, 2020: Prediction of Trump's Refusal to Concede